albert-llimos/dapp_testing/README.md

 (frontend is running on http://localhost:3000/)

 This repo also contains some extremely simple react frontend I made for testing stuff, to try things like getting an ABI contract from etherescan.
-This code and frontend is ugly, it is just here because why remove it, right?
+Both the code and frontend are ugly, it is just here because why remove it, right?
+No judgment on this one please :)
 Same as before, to run it as is: npm start